zamylin/capun/README.md

 ### Getting started

-Deployer works with Rails 4.0 onwards.
+Capun works with Rails 4.0 onwards.
 You can add it to your Gemfile with:

-<pre><code>gem 'devise', group: :development
+<pre><code>gem 'capun', group: :development
 \#add unicorn as well, as we use it as application server gem 'unicorn', group: :production
 </pre></code>